Developing supplier relationships

 • signal sound financial wellbeing

-To promote good payment practice, you should:
+To promote fair payment practice, you should:

 • agree the terms of payment from the outset